 Let’s say your agent earns 15$/hour.
 So, 15$ x 533 hours = 7 995$.
 And that’s how much costs to answer FAQs monthly.
 Now, let’s calculate the annual spendings: 7 995$ x 12= 95 940$ per year!

 While baby boomers might still contact support via phone and email, millennials expect brands to be available on social media.
-So, it’s no surprise that to provide great CX, clients demand multichannel support, and business has to adapt.
+So, it’s no surprise that to provide great CX you need to meet clients' demand for multichannel support.
+And business has to adapt.

 Keeping up to date with all communication channels can be challenging.
 Moreover, just being available on different channels isn’t enough.
 You have to keep your support consistent and fast from channel to channel.

-#4 When you can’t provide 24/7 support
+#4 Chatbots for customer service provide 24/7 support

 But, there is another way around.